-Akhila got an idea and told Abhi lets count the vehicles that are passing on the road.
+Akhila had an idea Abhi lets count the vehicles that are passing on the road.

 Abhi took out a notebook from his bag and made the following table.
 The children then started putting tally marks as and when they saw a vehicle.
 They did this for an hour, till their bus arrived.